mcouplet/LMECA2300-seminar/doc/tutorial.md

 The first question that you might ask is:

-> Why is the Numerical Geometry project in C and not in Python, Java, C++, Rust or Julia ?
+> Why is the Advanced Numerical Project in C and not in Python, Java, C++, Rust or Julia ?

 You will realize that C is very transparent about memory allocation.
 Every non-constant chunk of memory that you use must be allocated on the heap via a `malloc()` call.
 Therefore, you will realize precisely how much memory is consumed by your algorithm, and you will naturally avoid unnecessary allocations.
-In addition, in 2D, it is very easy to allocate the right amount of memory right from the beginning.
-Take a Delaunay Triangulation algorithm for example.
-If you have *n* points, you are going to end up with *2\*(n-2)* triangles.
-You can allocate all the space needed right from the beginning.
 That transparency and simplicity give C a clear advantage over languages with fancy (but costly) features.
 Finally, a well-realized C program will be as fast as any C++ or Rust, and much faster than any interpreted language.

 **What is BOV ?**